w3f/polkadot-wiki/docs/maintain/maintain-networks.md

 ### Differences

-Runtime differences (e.g. existential and multisignature deposit sizes) between the different networks can be found by doing a `diff` between the `src/lib.rs` of the respositories.
+Runtime differences (e.g. existential and multisignature deposit sizes) between the different networks can be found by doing a `diff` between the `src/lib.rs` of the repositories.
 For example, to compare the Polkadot and Westend runtimes:

 - `git clone https://github.com/paritytech/polkadot && cd polkadot/runtime`